 | End Users | 230–415 V | Distribution Transformers |

-Reliable substations therefore support both national power stability and everyday electricity access.
+Reliable substations ensure both national grid stability and everyday electricity access.

 Recent Developments in Substation Technology